 Sour Cream Coffee Cake is an easy coffee cake recipe with a streusel ribbon and crumb topping.
 Super moist without being overly sweet.
 Perfect for brunch or dessert.

-This recipe is adapted from Ina Garten’s Sour Cream Coffee Cake recipe. even though I typically develop my own recipes, baking is more of a science than artistry and therefore I like to start with a basic blueprint and work from there.
+This breakfast cake is adapted from Ina Garten’s Sour Cream Coffee Cake recipe.
+Even though I typically develop my own recipes, baking is more of a science than artistry and therefore I like to start with a basic blueprint and work from there.

 - Beat butter well for at last 4-5 minutes until pale and fluffy.
 It will make the batter easier to work with and smoother.